-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Greece (GRC) 13-Apr-2020 (Last updated: 15-Apr-2020) From March 23, only movements for prescribed purposes are permitted (essential employment, food shopping, health).
-14-day home restriction on anyone entering Greece Air links to Spain, passenger travel to Italy, Albania and Northern Macedonia suspended except for Greek nationals.
+Last updat Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Greece (GRC) (Last updat 23-Apr-202 ed: for prescribed purposes are Air links to Spain, passenger travel to Italy, Albania and Northern Macedonia suspended except for Greek nationals.
 Cruise and tourist ships banned.
 From March 23 external flights highly restricted.
 Restaurants, coffee shops, hair salons, malls and beaches and resorts closed from Wednesday 18 March.
 Olympic-related events cancelled.
 Tourism effectively shut down through closure of hotels.
 From March 23, only movements for prescribed purposes are permitted (essential employment, food shopping, health).
 March 23: Additional movement restrictions Restaurants, coffee shops, hair salons, malls and beaches and resorts closed from Wednesday 18 March.
 Tourism effectively shut down through closure of hotels.
-"EUR 200 m for health system, EUR 75 for hiring 2000 health workers in addition to 950 doctors and nurses already hired.
+EUR 200 m for health system, EUR 75 for hiring 2000 health workers in addition to 950 doctors and nurses already hired.
 Funding to contract private hospitals and laboratories to provide facilities.
 All manufacturing activities for the production of antiseptics by industrial and craft enterprises for the Ministry of Health are zero-rated.
-Reduction of VAT rate from 24% to 6% until the end of 2020 for certain goods necessary for the protection against COVID-19 including protective masks and gloves, antiseptic products, wipes and relevant products, soap and other products used for personal hygiene purposes, and ethyl alcohol if used as a raw material for the production of antiseptics. -18 March: A total of 108,000 public servants working in hospitals, National Emergency Aid Centre, National Organisation of Public Health and Civil Protection will receive an (extraordinary) Easter bonus."
-30 March: Economic support in the form of a training voucher of 600 euros for six scientific sectors (economists/ accountants, engineers, lawyers, doctors, teachers and researchers, 180,390 beneficiaries).
-30 March: Support of the primary sector of the economy with 150 million to the Ministry of Rural Development and Food.
-30 March: The interest payment on performing loans of corporates affected by the coronavirus crisis for April, May and June will be paid by the state conditional to firms maintaining their job positions.
+Reduction of VAT rate from 24% to 6% until the end of 2020 for certain goods necessary for the protection against COVID-19 including protective masks and gloves, antiseptic products, wipes and relevant products used for personal hygiene purposes, and ethyl alcohol if used as a raw material for the production of antiseptics.
+18 March: A total of 108,000 public servants working in hospitals, National Emergency Aid Centre, National Organisation of Public Health and Civil Protection will receive an (extraordinary) Easter bonus.
+30 March: Economic support in the form of a training voucher of EUR 600 for six scientific sectors (economists/accountants, engineers, lawyers, doctors, teachers and researchers, 180,390 beneficiaries).
+30 March: Support of the primary sector of the economy with EUR 150 million to the Ministry of Rural Development and Food.
+30 March: Interest payments on performing loans of corporates affected by the coronavirus crisis for April, May and June will be paid by the state conditional to firms maintaining their employment levles.
 April 3: A scheme for the support of the economy through the issuance of guarantees by the Hellenic Development Bank has been approved under the E.U. temporary framework for state aid.
 The scheme will partially guarantee eligible working capital loans, with the total exposure of the Hellenic Development Bank capped at 40% of the volume of loans issued by a financial intermediary.
+Solvent SMEs will receive grants of up to EUR 800 000 per company to cover interest on fixed-maturity loans, bonds, or overdrafts.
 The total size of the scheme will amount to EUR 2 billion.
-18 March: Business financing in the form of a refundable advance payment.
-18 March: 1) A 40% reduction in rent for commercial premises, fo March and April, for firm affected by the coronavirus crisis based on specific NACE codes 2) Suspension of loan repayments (for the principal amount) until September for firms affected by the coronavirus crisis.
+18 March: Business financing supported through a refundable advance payment.
+18 March: 1) A 40% reduction in rent for commercial premises, for March and April, for firms affected by the coronavirus crisis based on specific NACE codes.
+2) Suspension of loan repayments (for the principal amount) until September for firms affected by the coronavirus crisis.
 This measure was agreed by Greek banks